faranalytics/streams-logger/README.md

 ### Features

 - Type-safe pipelines.
-- Consume native Node Writable streams.
+- Consume any native Node Writable stream as a component of your logger.
 - Error propagation.

 ## Table of Contents